sakiryu/stack/README.md

 # Stack
-Stack data-structure of integers implemented in Dafny
+Stack data-structure of natural numbers implemented in Dafny

 # Enunciado do Problema: